 Call Law Offices of Shana E. Thompson at (206) 712-2756 set up your first consultation with a skilled family law lawyer in Everett, WA.
 We accept clients in the greater Everett and Snohomish County area including Lynnwood, Marysville, Snohomish, Edmonds, Monroe, Arlington, and Marysville.
 We also accept clients in the Seattle metropolitan and King County, Washington area.

 - Common Family Law Cases in Everett, WA

 - How Do I File for Divorce in Snohomish County?

 - Divorce Resources in Everett, WA

 Common Family Law Cases in Everett, WA

 The Snohomish County Superior Family Court has jurisdiction over any family-related and divorce matters for the city of Everett.
 They resolve family law disputes including dissolution of marriage, modifying support orders, filing contempt motions, and granting petitions for restraining orders and protective orders to name a few.
-The following are some typical family law cases our team at [firm] encounters in the Everett, Washington area.
+The following are some typical family law cases our team at Law Offices of Shana E. Thompson encounters in the Everett, Washington area.